JoshuaSmeda/thehive_sla_monitor/README.md

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/JoshuaSmeda/afterhours_soc_bot/issues)

-# hive_slack_bot AKA. 'soc_bot'
+# thehive_SLA_monitor
 Runs as a service, queries Hive alerts based on a severity status.
 Cross checks SLA agreements and calls / SMS's the person on shift to attend to the alert.
 Integrates with Slack, Twilio and TheHive

-# outlines
+## description

-This bot connects to your slack instance via the Slack API.
+This bot connects to your slack workspace via the Slack API.
 The bot periodically polls the TheHive https://thehive-project.org/ using a API key.
-The bot grabs a list of alerts with a severity status of 3 (high) and performs SLA checks on the alerts (premature Hive cases).
+The bot grabs a list of alerts with a severity status of 3 (high) and performs SLA checks on the alerts.
 The following SLA's are outlined below:

 Alerts that are older than: